confluentinc/examples/microservices-orders/docs/index.rst

 Exercise 4: Filtering and branching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Kafka can capture a lot of information related to an event.
-This stream of events can be captured in a single Kafka topic.
+A stream of events can be captured in a Kafka topic.
 Client applications can then manipulate that stream based on some user-defined criteria, even creating new streams of data that they can act on or downstream services can act on.
+These help create new streams with more logically consistent data.
-In some cases, the application may need to filter events from an input stream that match certain critera; in other cases, the application may need to branch, whereby each event is tested against a predicate and then routed to a stream that matches.
+In some cases, the application may need to filter events from an input stream that match certain critera, which results in a new stream with just a subset of records from the original stream.
+In other cases, the application may need to branch events, whereby each event is tested against a predicate and then routed to a stream that matches, which results in multiple new streams split from the original stream.

 .. figure:: images/microservices-exercise-4.jpg
     :alt: image